 We see that God does not provide just the bare minimum as they picked up twelve baskets of leftovers.
 We are reminded that the number twelve is associated with divine authority and that authority had produced enough to feed more than five thousand people.

-Immediately Jesus made his disciples get into the boat and go on ahead of him to Bethsaida, while he dismissed the crowd.
-After leaving them, he went up on a mountainside to pray.
+Immediately Yeshua had his talmidim get in the boat and go on ahead of him toward the other side of the lake, toward Beit-Tzaidah, while he sent the crowds away.
+After he had left them, he went into the hills to pray.

 Jesus sent the men on ahead while He went to pray.
 Although we are not told about what His prayers contained, we can be sure that He was lifting up these disciples as they had become His family and were heading for their next lesson in faith.